Vitols999/QMS-WIKI/DeveloperCommitCode.md

 > # r, reword = use commit, but edit the commit message
 > # e, edit = use commit, but stop for amending
 > # s, squash = use commit, but meld into previous commit
-> # f, fixup = like "squash", but discard this commit's log message
+> # f, fixup = like "squash", but discard the commit log message
 > # x, exec = run command (the rest of the line) using shell
 > # d, drop = remove commit
 > #